Dune Buggy Rides & Wine Tastings in Huacachina

 The Upcycled Hostel feels delightfully charming and snug, set against a stunning backdrop of endless sand dunes.
 Everywhere you look are sweeping, golden hills beneath a brilliant blue sky.
 The place has a warm, family-run vibe — everyone is friendly and genuinely helpful, which makes the stay feel even more special.

-If you’re lucky, you’ll make some fury friends during your stay.
+And if you’re lucky, you’ll make some fury friends during your stay.
 A dog and a few cats wander the grounds; a sweet black cat snuck into our room to cuddle, unwilling to leave.

 Marvel at Huacachina’s Real‑Life Desert Oasis

-Tip | Ask around for “el menu” which means local prices and authentic food.
+Tip | Ask around for “el menu” which means local prices and authentic food — the daily set menu.

 Hold on Tight for a Sunset Dune Adventure